mitodl/frontend-component-footer-mitol/README.rst

 Local Development
 ***********

-For local development and testing follow these steps. (for convenince sake consider learning MFE as parent app)
+For local development and testing follow these steps. (for convenience sake consider learning MFE as parent app)

 * Clone frontend-component-footer-mitol into frontend-app-learning directory.
 * CD into the frontend-component-footer-mitol and run the following commands::